 Leslie Romero Kilmer

-Leslie Romero Kilmer currently serves as directing principal for Espanola Valley High School which is part of Espanola Public Schools.
-Prior to her employment with Espanola Public Schools, Leslie served in various administrative and educational leadership capacities within the state of New Mexico and the state of Texas.
-She has served as a district Athletic Director for Santa Fe Public Schools, directing principal at Alamogordo High School and Belen High School.
+Leslie Romero Kilmer currently serves as Deputy Superintendent for Bernalillo Public Schools.
+Prior to her current employment, Leslie has served in various administrative and educational leadership capacities within the state of New Mexico and the state of Texas.
+She has served as the District Athletic Director and High School Principal for Santa Fe Public Schools, directing principal at Alamogordo High School and Belen High School.
 Leslie also received advanced Superintendent’s training in Texas, as well as successful completion of the National SUPES Academy in Chicago, Illinois.
+Leslie is a passionate advocate for all students and her mission is to ensure that every child receives the skills and knowledge within their educational career to ensure that they are prepared to be successful in the next step in their lives, whether it be college, military service, or joining the work force.
 Leslie is a native of Santa Fe, NM and holds a Bachelor of Science in Elementary Education from St. Mary of the Plains College in Dodge City, Kansas.
 She has a Master’s Degree in Secondary Language Arts with additional licensure in Educational Leadership from Eastern New Mexico University in Portales, New Mexico.
-Leslie’s husband is a retired high school teacher and currently coaches football at Cleveland High School in Rio Rancho, New Mexico.
-She has a son and a daughter that are both graduates of Texas Tech University.
+On a personal note, Leslie’s husband is a retired high school teacher and currently coaches football at Cleveland High School in Rio Rancho, New Mexico.
+She has a son and a daughter that are both graduates from Texas Tech University.